Rectaflex: Worlds first PP SLR:

 produced there, but no new series production took part until the game was finally over in 1958.
 During this period, in 1957, some cameras were also produced in the lab in Roma.
 They were not under Lichtenstein contol and were to be sent to the french distributor,

-I have given the Rectaflex story a time frame between 1948-1955 as it marks the start and the end of serial production.
+I have given the Rectaflex story a time frame between 1948-1955 as it marks the start and the end of series production.

 The following is an article, dropped on facebook!, based on the very detailed book: Rectaflex - The Magic Reflex, by Marco